Создана: 13 марта 2013 16:14

 There are numerous representative offices and economic missions of foreign states operating in the city, including the Consulates General of Germany, Uzbekistan, and Ukraine, the Vice-Consulate of Kirghizia, the Embassy Department of the Republic of Belarus, Commercial Section of the Embassy of the Republic of Korea, Novosibirsk Department of the Institute for Foreign Trade under the auspices of the Italian Embassy in the RF (ICE), as well as visa application centers of most European Union member states.
 Over 80 thousand foreign citizens visit Novosibirsk annually for business and personal purposes, and this number grows every year.

-The city has established and is actively developing economic and cultural relations with China, Japan, South Korea and other countries, as well as with the following sister cities: Minneapolis and Saint Paul in the USA, Sapporo in Japan, Mianyang in China, Daejeon in the Republic of Korea, Varna in the Republic of Bulgaria, Osh in the Kyrgyz Republic, Kharkov in the Ukraine, and Minsk in Belarus, Yerevan in Armenia and Sevastopol in Russia.
+The city has established and is actively developing economic and cultural relations with China, Japan, South Korea and other countries, as well as with the following sister cities: Minneapolis and Saint Paul in the USA, Sapporo in Japan, Mianyang and Shenyang in China, Daejeon in the Republic of Korea, Varna in the Republic of Bulgaria, Osh in the Kyrgyz Republic, Kharkov in the Ukraine, Minsk in Belarus, Yerevan in Armenia and Sevastopol in Russia.

 The following organizations operate in the city: Israeli Culture Centre, Confucius Institute (China) at the Novosibirsk State Technical University, German Cultural Center Goethe in Novosibirsk, the American Corner USA Information Centre, the Novosibirsk Russian-German House, Sibir-Hokkaido Municipal Cultural Centre, Alliance-Française-Novosibirsk French Cultural Centre, and the Russian-Korean Science and Technology Centre.

-There are several dozen foreign companies' representative offices accredited and operating in Novosibirsk, including companies from Germany, the PRC, the USA, Japan, Austria, Sweden, France, Uzbekistan, Hungary, Cyprus, Slovenia, Switzerland, and other countries.
+There are several dozen foreign companies' representative offices accredited and operating in Novosibirsk.

 Year after year, Novosibirsk has displayed positive economic dynamics.
 Novosibirsk's economy is based on industry, trade, services, transport, construction, science, and scientific services.
 The city is undergoing successful development despite the absence of large resource-extraction enterprises in the region, making it unique among most large Siberian cities.

-There are about 137 thousand enterprises and organizations and 44 thousand individual entrepreneurs operating in the city.
-More than 750 thousand people are engaged in the city's economy, of which 55% are employed at large and medium enterprises and city organizations, and about 25% at small and micro-sized enterprises.
+There are about 120 thousand enterprises and organizations and over 40 thousand individual entrepreneurs operating in the city.
+Close to 800 thousand people are engaged in the city's economy, of which over 50% are employed at large and medium enterprises and city organizations, and about 30% at small and micro-sized enterprises.

-The city's production system is based on over 250 large and medium production enterprises which account for two-thirds of the regional output of industrial products and services as well as on over 600 small industrial enterprises.
+The city's production system is based on over 250 large and medium production enterprises which account for two-thirds of the regional output of industrial products and services, as well as on over 600 small industrial enterprises.
 Every fifth employee of enterprises and organizations of the city works in industrial production.